ACS Cobham International School A GSG School

 What The Good Schools Guide saysIf you are looking for a large, lively, essentially American school with a multitude of opportunities and facilities to die for, or if you are in transition round the world, then this could be perfect for your child.
 Shy, retiring children might just get a bit lost, but then again the holistic approach could also help them.

 Since 2011, Tony Eysele (50s) BSc Natal University, HDE Edgewood College of Education, organisational behaviour degree Heriot Watt University.
 After two years in the army, started his teaching career in a South African state school before moving into, and progressing upwards in, the independent sector.
 Headships in Johannesburg and Harare until, in 2004, moved to the UK with his wife and sons and became foundation director at Lord Wandsworth College, Hampshire.
-One of his sons is now a
+One of his sons is now a teacher,

 Special Education Needs